TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Return.md

 <br />

-And when we check the `listener`, there something that seems to be a `password`:
+And when we check the `listener`, there is what appears to be a `password`:

 <br />